beprodeep4718/pharmacy/README.md

 4. **Create a pull request:**
   Go to the repository on GitHub and create a pull request from your branch.

+  ## Tech Stack

+  This project is built using the MERN stack:

+  - **MongoDB**: A NoSQL database for storing and retrieving data.
+  - **Express.js**: A web application framework for Node.js.
+  - **React**: A JavaScript library for building user interfaces.
+  - **Node.js**: A JavaScript runtime for server-side programming.

 ## Table of Contents
 - [Overview](#overview)